VPFA Leadership Excellence and Development Series

 • Technical skill development in areas such as labor relations, including information about UO-specific labor contracts, that supervisors need to be effective in their roles, and

-• Networking opportunities for supervisors across different departments
+• Networking opportunities for supervisors across different departments.

 Half day: Orientation to VPFA LEADS

-Half day: Reflective Assessment and Effective Communication
+Half day: Effective Communication

 Employee Engagement